Official state symbol Michigan State Flag Adopted 1911

 Michigan State Flag

 Michigan authorized its state flag in 1911, featuring the state coat of arms on a dark blue background.
 An eagle perches above a shield displaying a man on a peninsula.
 Two animals flank the shield beneath Latin mottos.
+This page is part of the list of U.S. state flags.

-The Michigan state flag is the official banner representing Michigan.
+The Michigan state flag is the official banner of Michigan.
 A dark blue field covers the entire background.
 The state coat of arms appears in the center with an eagle, a shield, and supporting animals.

-Meaning of the Michigan State Flag
+What the Michigan Flag Communicates

 The three mottos convey Michigan's principles.
 Tuebor means I will defend.
 E Pluribus Unum means Out of many, one.
 Si Quaeris Peninsulam Amoenam Circumspice means If you seek a pleasant peninsula, look about you.
 These phrases emphasize defense, unity, and appreciation for Michigan's landscape.